-If possible we recommend that you buy a mid range waste disposal unit to premium if you have the budget and the space under your sink.
+If possible we recommend that you buy a mid range waste disposal unit to premium if you have the budget and the space under your sink as these models offer more sound proofing.
 If you don’t have the space or the budget a slim line economy waste disposal machine will suit your needs.

 Before buying a waste disposal unit for your kitchen sink, please check you have adequate space for the machine and the surrounding plumbing pipes.
-All out machines have the dimensions on the listing page as a guide to show you how much space you need.
+All out machines have the dimensions on the listing page as a guide to show you how much space you need, your sink will need a 90mm diameter hole to allow a Wastemaid to be connected to it.

 If you don’t have a tape measure or are unsure if you have the space, get a friend or a plumber who is confident with a tape measure to check for you.
-A waste disposal unit will not fit on and ordinary sink, the drainage hole is of the larger type commonly found on new modern sinks hole diameter of 90mm.
+A Waste Disposer Unit will not fit on and ordinary sink, the drainage hole is of the larger type commonly found on new modern sinks hole diameter of 90mm.

-We hope you will buy a Waste Disposal Machine from us, if you need help or advice or are not sure if your sink is compatible send us a photo in an email and we aim to respond within anywhere from 5 to 60 minutes, we won’t keep you waiting all day.
+We hope you will buy a Waste Disposer Unit from us, if you need help or advice or are not sure if your sink is compatible send us a photo in an email and we aim to respond within anywhere from 5 to 60 minutes, we won’t keep you waiting all day.

 By pressing the link below it will take you to our shop where you will find all the information you need.